harrwinraoapps/emagazine/content/post/young_adults/The Divine Lullaby.md

 author = "Harrwinrao"
 title = "The Divine Lullaby"
 date = "2020-10-18"
-description = "The story of Queen Madālasā's Lullaby holds a special place due to its deep meaning in explaining life's core truths in the form of lullaby." image = "/img/young_adults/markandeya.jpg" tags = [
+description = "The story of Queen Madālasā's Lullaby holds a special place due to its deep meaning in explaining life's core truths in the form of a lullaby." image = "/img/young_adults/markandeya.jpg" tags = [
     "Young Adults",